 If no units are available for an internal transfer, or if there is reasonable cause to believe that such a transfer would put the victim in jeopardy, the participant may receive continued assistance through an external transfer to the BHA's public housing program.
-The BHA has adopted a waiting list preference for victims of domestic violence, dating violence, sexual assault, and stalking as part of the public housing ACOP in order to expedite this process.
+The BHA has adopted a waiting list preference for victims of domestic violence, dating violence, sexual assault, stalking, and human trafficking as part of the public housing ACOP in order to expedite this process.

 18-VI.F.
-REEXAMINATIONS [PBV Quick Reference Guide (10/14)]
+REEXAMINATIONS [RAD PBV Quick Reference Guide 6/20]